 The learned counsel commenced his argument with the observation of the Hon'ble High Court on the conduct of the respondents in the case of Anil Kumar Vs. Union of India in O.A.
-No.663/03 which is similar in nature arising out of the same impugned order in which case the Govt. approached the Hon'ble High Court in writ petition.
+No.663/03 in which case the Govt. approached the Hon'ble High Court in writ petition.
+This case also being similar in nature arising out of the same impugned order.
 From this, he tried to persuade the court that after exchange of affidavits, the observation of the Hon'ble High Court implied that the transfer order was certainly not based on the administrative ground.
 He also submitted that the confidential letter of the S.P., Railway, Allahabad, which was the basis for transfer of the applicant, supports the contention of the applicant that the transfer was not made on administrative ground.
 His second contention relates to the fact that the confidential letter of the S.P.
 Railway, Allahabad contains six names, who were allegedly involved in anti-social activities and were involved in many offences under the criminal law.
 He has submitted that even if it is assumed that the basis of transfer is the complaint, mentioned in the confidential letter, then also, the two employees namely, Harihar Prasad Singh and Vijay Kumar were given a favourable treatment as their names do not figure in the list of officials to be transferred from one division to the another.
-He also submitted that the applicant's name did not even figure in the complaint of the SP, Railways.
 By this argument, he concludes that the discrimination is writ large on the face of record as the applicant has been singled out for being transferred to another Division.
 The third limb of his argument rests on the fact that the transfer in the fact situation of this case, is certainly punitive in nature in as much as it is stigmatic.
 For this purpose, he placed strong reliance on the decision of Kamlesh Trivedi of the Full Bench, decided in the year 1998.
 The Full Bench was called into decide the various aspects relating to transfer.
-This judgment was delivered after review of various case laws of the Apex Court, High Courts and the Coordinate Benches.
-Finally, Para 12 of the Full Bench judgment, according to the counsel, is relevant, which is as under : -
+This judgment was delivered after review of various case laws of the Apex Court, High Court and the Coordinate Benches.
+Finally, Para 12 of the Full Bench judgment, according to the counsel, is relevant, which is as under :-